Marie was born in Paris and is a third generation jewelry dealer who grew up in a world of Russian treasures.

 In fact, she spent her teen years on the grounds of Hillwood Museum & Gardens in Washington DC where her father served as Director after bringing his family to the U.S. from France.

-Hillwood holds the largest known private collection of imperial Russian decorative arts outside of Russia and Marie explored every corner, becoming increasingly fascinated by what she encountered.
+Hillwood holds one of the largest private collections of imperial Russian decorative arts outside of Russia and Marie explored every corner, becoming increasingly fascinated by what she encountered.

 This deep interest resulted in Marie earning a BA in Art History from The George Washington University and upon graduation she embarked on a path that has turned out to be as unique as her childhood.